New applications of VR technology boost UX and revenues

 - Connected Experiences

 Get to Know Decathlon

-Decathlon is one of the world's largest sporting goods retailers.
-Today, Decathlon have over than 1,500 stores in 60 countries.
+With over 1,500 stores in 60 countries, Decathlon is one of the world's largest sporting goods retailers.
 The company employs more than 80,000 people globally from 80 different nationalities.
 They have achieved this level of success by being very aware of what their customers want and need and by constantly challenging themselves to progress and improve.

 In 2017, Decathlon rose to France's top spot in YouGov's "Best Brands" ranking.

 Lasting Lessons From Early VR Research

 As one of the first companies helping brands into the VR space, we benefit from a lot of early learnings that continue to serve us today.
 The first being the importance of choosing the right hardware.